loudonadam/bonsai-tracker-react/README.md

    ```bash
    chmod +x start_project.sh
    ```
-4. (Optional) find your LAN IP (e.g., via `ipconfig`) so other devices can reach the dev server, then run the script in the same terminal:
+4. The script will try to auto-detect your LAN IP so phones/tablets on the same Wi-Fi can reach the dev server.
+If it cannot determine the correct address or you need to override it, set `HOST_IP` explicitly and run the script in the same terminal:
    ```bash
    HOST_IP=192.168.86.249 ./start_project.sh
    ```
    Leave the terminal window open.
 The script will create `backend/.venv`, install Python/Node dependencies, and copy `.env.example` to `.env.local` the first time it runs.
-Whenever `HOST_IP` is provided, it also injects `VITE_API_BASE_URL=http://<HOST_IP>:8000/api` into `.env.local` so the React app and your phone/tablet all talk to the same FastAPI instance.
+Whenever an IP address is available (auto-detected or supplied via `HOST_IP`), the helper injects `VITE_API_BASE_URL=http://<HOST_IP>:8000/api` into `.env.local` so the React app and your phone/tablet all talk to the same FastAPI instance.
 5. Wait for the banner that prints both `http://localhost:5173` and the